Roll20/roll20-character-sheets/README.md

 Whenever possible, use standard names for attributes, spelled out.
 For example, "Intelligence", "Strength", and "Wisdom".
 This is important so that if a Character is imported into a game with a different sheet, most of the values will be able to transition.
 If the attribute names are all different, then nothing can be imported.
 Your best bet is to look at existing sheets and whenever possible use the same attribute names that are already in use.

+**No Character Creation or Advancement**

+Due to copyright restrctions, please don't attempt to include functionality for advancing a character automatically to the next level or creating a new character from scratch automatically.
+It's fine to have attributes that auto-calculate based on other attributes (including the current level).
+We'll let you know if your submitted sheet violates this rule.